Toi Pōneke Arts Centre: 1991-2005

+2005-2026

-The Toi Pōneke Arts Centre (61–69 Abel Smith Street, Te Aro, Wellington), is a production facility and support complex in Wellington, New Zealand.
-It was established between 2003 and 2005, and was formally opened by Mayor Kerry Prendergast in July 2005.
-For twelve years previous, the city's arts centre had been based at the much smaller Oriental Bay Rotunda.
+The Arts Centre was moved to 61–69 Abel Smith Street, Te Aro, Wellington, Here it became a production facility and support complex and it was formally opened by Mayor Kerry Prendergast in July 2005.

-The arts centre houses a combination of 29 artist studios, rehearsal spaces, music rooms, and administrative offices.
-It is home to over a dozen producers, festivals, or arts organisations, including Cuba Street Carnival, the New Zealand Fringe Festival, Dance Aotearoa NZ, Sticky Pictures, and Arts Access Aotearoa.
-Other cultural concerns based at the facility include Wellington Photographic Society, Acoustic Routes, Empress Stiltdance, Shakespeare Globe Centre NZ, and Storytellers Cafe.
-There are nearly 40 visual artists working from the two floors of studio space, and the ground floor contains workshop space and a gallery which presents 15–20 exhibitions each year.
+The Arts Centre housed a combination of 29 artist studios, rehearsal spaces, music rooms, and administrative offices.
+It was home to over a dozen producers, festivals, or arts organisations, including Cuba Street Carnival, the New Zealand Fringe Festival, Dance Aotearoa NZ, Sticky Pictures, Arts Access Aotearoa, and SOUNZ Centre for New Zealand Music.
+Other cultural concerns based at the facility included Wellington Photographic Society, Acoustic Routes, Empress Stiltdance, Shakespeare Globe Centre NZ, and Storytellers Cafe.
+There were c.40 visual artists working from the two floors of studio space, and the ground floor contained workshop space and a gallery which presented 15–20 exhibitions annually.